-- 93. Plaintiff, individually and on behalf of the other members of the Classes, respectfully requests that the Court enter judgment in their favor and against Defendants as follows: - A. Certifying the Classes as requested herein, designating Plaintiff as class representative, and appointing the undersigned counsel as Class Counsel; - B. Declaring that the University is financially responsible for notifying the members of the Classes of the pendency of this suit; - C. Declaring that the University has wrongfully refused to reduce charges and has wrongfully kept monies paid for tuition, room and board, and fees; - D. Requiring that the University reduce charges and disgorge amounts wrongfully obtained for on-campus tuition, room and board, and fees. - E. Awarding injunctive relief as permitted by law or equity, including enjoining the University from refusing to reduce charges and from retaining the prorated, unused monies paid for tuition, room and board, and fees; - F. Awarding Plaintiff's reasonable attorney's fees, costs and expenses; - G. Awarding pre- and post-judgment interest on any amounts awarded; and - H. Awarding such other and further relief as may be just and proper.

-DATED: April 20, 2020
+92. Plaintiff, individually and on behalf of the other members of the Classes, respectfully requests that the Court enter judgment in their favor and against Defendants as follows:

+A. Certifying the Classes as requested herein, designating Plaintiff as class representative, and appointing the undersigned counsel as Class Counsel;

+B. Declaring that the University is financially responsible for notifying the members of the Classes of the pendency of this suit;

+C. Declaring that the University has wrongfully refused to reduce outstanding charges and has wrongfully kept funds paid for tuition, room and board, and fees;

+D. Requiring that the University disgorge amounts wrongfully obtained for on-campus tuition, room and board, and fees.

+E. Requiring the University to reduce outstanding charges for tuition, room and board, and fees.

+F. Awarding injunctive relief as permitted by law or equity, including enjoining the University from refusing to reduce outstanding charges and from retaining the prorated, unused amounts paid for tuition, room and board, and fees;

+G. Awarding Plaintiff's reasonable attorney's fees, costs and expenses;

+H. Awarding pre- and post-judgment interest on any amounts awarded; and

+I. Awarding such other and further relief as may be just and proper.